tableau/rest-api-samples/postman/README.md

 This repo contains Postman collection content for accessing Webhooks methods in the Tableau REST API.

+> NOTE: See **[tableau-postman](https://github.com/tableau/tableau-postman/blob/main/README.md)** for a comprehensive Postman collection for the entire Tableau REST API.

 To learn more about the Webhooks feature, see the Tableau Webhooks documentation:

 - [Developer guide](https://help.tableau.com/current/developer/webhooks/en-us/)